hashicorp-education/learn-vault-openldap-ssh/README.md

     HA Enabled      false
     ```

-    Great, Vault is ready to go and you are now ready to configure the OpenLDAP secrets engine.
+    Great, Vault is ready to go and you are now ready to configure the LDAP secrets engine.

 1. First, use `vault login` authenticate with the root `c0ffee0ca7` token.